University of Louisville: Belknap Campus

 Acquired in 1923, the Belknap Campus is the school's main campus.
 It is located three miles (5 km) south of downtown Louisville in the Old Louisville neighborhood.
 It houses seven of the 12 academic colleges and features one of the casts of Auguste Rodin's The Thinker in front of the main administrative building, Grawemeyer Hall.
 The grounds of the campus were originally used as an orphanage, with several of the original buildings used.

 The Belknap Campus has expanded greatly in recent years, with land housing abandoned factories in the area being purchased and redeveloped.
-Projects built since 1998 include Cardinal Stadium and adjacent Trager Center fieldhouse, Owsley B. Frazier Cardinal Park (which includes Ulmer Stadium for softball, Trager Stadium for field hockey, Cardinal Track and Soccer Stadium, Bass-Rudd Tennis Center, locker rooms, a playground and a cushioned walking path), Jim Patterson Stadium for baseball, Ralph R. Wright Natatorium, Owsley Brown Frazier Sports medicine Center, and a lacrosse stadium.
+Projects built since 1998 include L&N Federal Credit Union Stadium and adjacent Trager Center fieldhouse, Owsley B. Frazier Cardinal Park (which includes Ulmer Stadium for softball, Trager Stadium for field hockey, Cardinal Track and Soccer Stadium, Bass-Rudd Tennis Center, locker rooms, a playground and a cushioned walking path), Jim Patterson Stadium for baseball, Ralph R. Wright Natatorium, Owsley Brown Frazier Sports Medicine Center, and a lacrosse stadium.
 With new parking at Cardinal Stadium, non-resident parking was moved there and the parking lots near campus were redeveloped with new dormitory buildings, including the Bettie Johnson Apartments, Kurz Hall, Minardi Hall, and Community Park.

 Other points of interest on the Belknap Campus include the Rauch Planetarium; the Covi Gallery of the Hite Art Institute, named for the painter Marcia Hite and her husband Allen; and the final resting place for former U.S. Supreme Court Justice Louis D. Brandeis and his wife Alice, under the portico in the Brandeis Law School.
 Surrounded by, but not part of the campus, is the Speed Art Museum, a private institution that is affiliated with the University of Louisville.
-The Kentucky State Data center, the state's official clearing house for census data and estimates, is located next to Bettie Johnson Hall.
+The Kentucky State Data Center, the state's official clearing house for census data and estimates, is located next to Bettie Johnson Hall.

 Since 2008 the school has purchased three large tracts of land adjacent to the Belknap Campus, 55 acre to the school's northwest campus, 17 acre to the school's east campus – south of Hahn and 39 acre south of the Speed School of Engineering.
 New student housing has been completed on one of the northwest segments with student parking slated for the other.
 A new engineering and applied sciences research park is planned for the land south of the Speed School of Engineering.
 It serves as the centerpiece of a Signature Tax Increment Financing (TIF) district, designed to stimulate economic growth in an area around the university's Belknap campus.
 The TIF district covers more than 900 acres stretching from Belknap Campus south to the Watterson Expressway.
 The Kentucky Economic Development Finance Authority recently approved the TIF, paving the way for what could be an estimated $2.6 billion over 30 years.